gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ---
 layout: post
-title: Alien registration number - 4 ways to get yours!
+title: How to find my Alien Registration Number? - 4 ways to get yours
-date: 2017-6-13
+date: 2018-11-27
 tags: USCIS
 comments: true
-description: All permanent immigrants should know their unique and personal Alien registration number.
+description: All permanent immigrants should know their unique and personal Alien Registration Number.
 Find yours in one of these 4 easy ways.
 Through your Greencard, EAD, form I797 or directly ask USCIS.
 ---

 Alien registration number is an unique 7-9 digit unique number assigned by USCIS to permanent immigrants of the U.S. It is also commonly referred to as "A-number" (A#) or USCIS number.